kyle2277/C-Permutation-Matrix-Encryption/README.md

 ### Multithreading Linear Transformations
 Although performing linear transformations only makes up a small proportion of the program runtime, the process is easily parallelizable.
 Since the input file is split into discrete chunks, each chunk can be operated on independently and in any order.
 If matrix multiplications and data accesses are performed in parallel there will not be a race condition because the permutation matrices used in the transformations are read-only and all chunks write different segments of file data.

 I designed 2 multithreading schemes which will be referred to as pthread and pthread-chunk.
 Pthread creates a new thread for every single linear transformation (one thread per chunk).
 Pthread-chunk splits the file into a number of segments equal to the max number of threads and then each thread to processes all chunks within its segment.
 I expect pthread-chunk to perfrom better because it schedules far fewer threads and should have less overhead from thread-switching.

-For fixed-dimension, since linear transformations make up 39% of the runtime, by [Amdahl's Law](#independent-variables-and-testing-methodology) I'm expecting an approximate speedup of 1.4.
+For fixed-dimension, since linear transformations make up 39% of the runtime, by [Amdahl's Law](#testing-methodology) I'm expecting a maximum speedup of 1.4.
 As previously, the CPU limits the factor of parallelizability to 4.

-The graph below shows how the two schemes perform compared to a single-threaded control run with the same input.
-Displayed is the elapsed time vs number of threads for 3 passes of fixed-dimension encryption.
+Plot 3 shows how the two schemes perform compared to a single-threaded control run with the same input.

 <img src="https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Misc/LinTrans_Fixed.png" Alt="Elapsed Time vs Number Threads for Fixed-Dimension Encryption" width="600"></img>

+**Plot 3:** *Performance comparison of pthread and pthread-chunk for fixed-dimension encryption.*

 As predicted, pthread-chunk performs better than pthread.
 Notably, pthread performs worse than the control when ran single-threaded which is indicative of the amount of unecessary overhead it introduces.
 The average pthread-chunk execution time with 4 or more threads was approximately 395 ms. The control execution time was 539 ms. This is a speedup of 1.36.

-For variable-dimension, since linear transformations make up 7.5% of the runtime, by [Amdahl's Law](#independent-variables-and-testing-methodology) I'm expecting an approximate speedup of 1.05.
+For variable-dimension, since linear transformations make up 7.5% of the runtime, by [Amdahl's Law](#testing-methodology) I'm expecting a maximum speedup of 1.05.
 As previously, the CPU limits the factor of parallelizability to 4.

-The graph below shows how the two schemes perform compared to a single-threaded control run with the same input.
-Displayed is the elapsed time vs number of threads for 3 passes of variable-dimension encryption.
+Plot 4 shows how the two schemes perform compared to a single-threaded control run with the same input.

 <img src="https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Misc/LinTrans_Variable.png" Alt="Elapsed Time vs Number Threads for Variable-Dimension Encryption" width="600"></img>

+**Plot 4:** *Performance comparison of pthread and pthread-chunk for variable-dimension encryption.*

 Similar to the previous test, the graph illustrates that pthread-chunk performs better pthread, although by a smaller margin.
 Pthread again performs worse than control when ran single-threaded.
 The average pthread-chunk execution time with 4 or more threads was approximately 2288 ms. The control execution time was 2401 ms. This is a speedup of 1.05.